AthiraSreejith25/AthiraSreejith25/README.md

 ### Hi there 👋 I am a BS-MS Physics and Data Science graduate from [IISER Mohali](https://iisermohali.ac.in/).
 I did my thesis on the study of event-by-event fluctuations in heavy ion collisions.
-I am currently looking for PhD opportunities in particle physics.
 Check out my [website](https://athirasreejith25-personal-website-home-twvwda.streamlit.app/) to know more about me.

 <!--
 **AthiraSreejith25/AthiraSreejith25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.